 - Microplane - for grating ginger if you choose to add it.

-- Pour in a can of coconut milk, broth, red curry paste, freshly grated ginger.
+Step 4 - Pour in a can of coconut milk, broth, red curry paste, minced garlic, and freshly grated ginger.
 Stir well and simmer on low for about 10 minutes.

-- Add a squeeze of lime juice or some rice wine vinegar for a little acidity.
+Step 8 - Add a tsp of soy sauce and a squeeze of lime juice or some rice wine vinegar for a little acidity.

 - If you choose not to add pineapple or another sweet vegetable like butternut squash or sweet potato, then add 1 tablespoon of brown sugar to the sauce for added sweetness.

 - If you want the flavors to blend more, you can simmer the coconut milk, vegetable broth, and red curry paste covered over very low heat for 30 minutes before adding to the veggies or store the simmered sauce in the fridge for up to 3 days before pouring over sauteed veggies.